Kudditji Kngwarreye: Life

+Kngwarreye witnessed the success of Albert Namatjira, and experienced the 1967 referendum.
+Kngwarreye and his countrymen had their land claim approved in 1979 and throughout the years he felt the effects of different government policies on Indigenous people of the Northern Territory.
+Kngwarreye started painting around 1986 and continued painting until 2015.
+He participated in many international exhibitions and became known for depictions of his Dreamings; their abstract imagery, bold colour use, and intuitive interplay with space and form has cemented his name in the Aboriginal art scene.

 Over the years his Dreamings have profoundly evolved into extraordinary juxtaposed colour fields, startling in both composition and hue.
 Harsh or soft and often surprising to the Western eye, his painterly style maps out the creation, his country, and his traditional Dreamings.
 While his spatial, painterly compositions have a Rothko-esque quality to them, the work of this Anmatyerre elder from the Northern Territory is clearly a unique Australian voice.

-In 2006 Kudditji was named as one of the top 50 most collectible artists in Australia by Art Collector magazine.
+In 2006, Kudditji was named as one of the top 50 most collectible artists in Australia by Art Collector magazine.

-Kudditji painted from 1986 to 2013, when he became ill.

 In 2013, Kate Owen Gallery presented the exhibition "The Master Returns" – a long-awaited new body of work by Kudditji and his first since overcoming a difficult battle with illness.
-Gallery Owner and Director, Mr Geoff Henderson commented at the time, "Quite simply, this is the most powerful and compelling body of works I’ve seen from him".
-Kudditji continued to paint until 2015 when illness prevented him from painting any longer.
-Two years later in January 2017 he died peacefully in a retirement home in Alice Springs.
+Gallery owner and director Geoff Henderson commented at the time, "Quite simply, this is the most powerful and compelling body of works I’ve seen from him".
+Kngwarreye continued to paint until 2015 when illness prevented him from painting any longer.
+Two years later, in January 2017, he died peacefully in a retirement home in Alice Springs.

 Art style

 Acrylic paintings were introduced to Utopia in 1988/89 by Rodney Gooch and others of the Central Australian Aboriginal Media Association (CAAMA).
-An exhibition of some of the paintings of these artists' work organised by CAAMA was held called "A Summer Project", where Kngwarreye's work got immediate attention from critics.
-The attention she received coincided with the worldwide art boom that occurred at this time.
+An exhibition of some of these artists' work, organised by CAAMA, called "A Summer Project", where Kngwarreye's work received immediate attention from critics.
+This attention coincided with the worldwide art boom that occurred at this time.

-Whereas the predominant Aboriginal style was based on the one developed with some assistance from art teacher Geoffrey Bardon at the Papunya community in 1971 of many similarly sized dots carefully lying next to each other in distinct patterns members of the Utopia community were encouraged by Mike Mitchell of Muk Muk Fine Art (now Mitchell Fine Art) and after intensive workshopping and trialling, the quintessential Kudditji brushwork emerged.
-Kngwarreye further refined and created his own original artistic style.
+The predominant Aboriginal style, developed with assistance from art teacher Geoffrey Bardon at the Papunya community in 1971, featured many similarly sized dots carefully lying next to each other in distinct patterns.
+Instead, members of the Utopia community were encouraged by Mike Mitchell of Muk Muk Fine Art (now Mitchell Fine Art).
+After workshopping and trialing, the quintessential Kngwarreye brushwork emerged, which Kngwarreye further refined to create his own original artistic style.

 Like many of the desert artists, he mastered the use of acrylic paint on canvas.
 His use of colour combined with simple shapes tell the stories of one of his inherited ancestral totems - the Emu Ancestors, their travels and teachings depicting various interpretations of the Emu Dreaming sites and ceremonies associated with men's business.